programminghistorian/jekyll/README.md

 For technical contributions to the project or to read about our policies for new language sub teams interested in creating a translation, please read our [Project Wiki](https://github.com/programminghistorian/jekyll/wiki).

-Our technical manager is Matthew Lincoln (@mdlincoln).
+Our technical manager is Zoe LeBlanc (@ZoeLeBlanc).